 The Aviation Disaster Family Assistance Act of 1996

-The purpose of the Aviation Disaster Family Assistance Act is to provide support to families of passengers involved in commercial aviation accidents.
+The Aviation Disaster Family Assistance Act was enacted to provide support to families of passengers involved in commercial aviation accidents.

-Under the Act, the NTSB must carry out a number of duties following a plane crash.
+Under the Act, the NTSB must carry out a number of duties that benefit family members following a plane crash.
 For example, the NTSB must:

 - Provide family members with the name and number of the director of family support services who will be the primary point of contact within the federal government.